KevCui/Fakergen/README.md

 # jsonFaker

-> Generate mock json data with a structured template using Faker under the hood.
+> Generate mock JSON data with a structured template using Faker under the hood.

 ## Table of Contents